 Our Course of Study

 LCA course work is a series of interrelated subjects where students will make connections between disciplines.
-In the grammar pods (K-2nd or 3rd-6th), students are primarily tasked with gaining knowledge and developing a love of learning.
-During the logic stage (7th-9th), students shift their attention to making connections between subjects, developing the art of argument, and applying logic to their writing.
+In the grammar pods (K-6th), students are primarily tasked with gaining knowledge and developing a love of learning.
+During the logic stage (7th-8th), students shift their attention to making connections between subjects, developing the art of argument, and applying logic to their writing.
 Lastly, The rhetoric stage (9th-12th) directs the students' attention to acquiring the verbal and written skills necessary to express their knowledge and beliefs cogently and persuasively.

-We serve children in kindergarten through 9th grade.
+We serve children in kindergarten through 12th grade.
 Children are grouped into learning pods according to developmental stages.
-We have four learning pods: Kindergarten (4/5 year olds), Lower Grammar ( 1st-3rd), Upper Grammar (4th-6th) and Logic (7th-9th).
-We will seek to add a Rhetoric pod (10th-12th) in the future.
+We currently have the following learning pods: Kindergarten (4/5 year olds), Lower Grammar ( 1st-2nd, 2nd-3rd), Upper Grammar (4th-5th, 5th-6th), Logic (Middle School 7th-8th), Rhetoric (High School 9th-12th).